Ellie-Y/Lumina/README.md

    ![](https://i.loli.net/2021/03/07/gvbpBWPnIUETtcD.png)

-4. All the basic quirements are fulfilled, client side framework and user authentication are added as extra bonus task.
+4. All the basic requirements are fulfilled, client side framework and user authentication are added as extra bonus task.

+5. The input area doesn't check if the id match the OMDb id format so please use a valid id please.

 ## Reflections